Localizable Button Click Rendering via Active Lateral Force Feedback: Localized Control of Lateral Force

 \subsubsection{Experiment Setup}

 Fig. \ref{fig_lateralDisplacement_setup} shows the setup in Experiment 1 (the mounting of the UltraShiver is not shown, but is the same as that in Fig. \ref{fig_forceMeasurement_setup}).
 The lateral displacements of the fingers were measured with a laser doppler vibrometer (LDV, IVS-500, Polytec, Inc).
+Measurements were made at points 1 mm above the surface.
 In Experiment 1, the lead author used the index finger and the middle finger of his dominant hand, which were electrically grounded, to press on the surface.
 The index finger contacted the anodized aluminum sheet, while the middle finger contacted the insulating foil.
-The foil was made from a 1 mm anodized aluminum sheet milled down to 60 $\mu m$ and backed with insulating tape.
+The foil was made from a 1 mm anodized aluminum sheet (18 mm x 15 mm) milled down to 60 $\mu m$ and backed with insulating tape.
 An epoxy adhesive (Acrylic Adhesive 3526 Light Cure, Loctite, Westlake, OH, USA) was used to connect the anodized aluminum foil, the insulating tape, and the anodized aluminum sheet.
 This provided an insulated patch that otherwise had the same contact characteristics as the main (electroadhesive) surface.

 The voltage of piezoelectric actuators and the electroadhesive current were controlled with a custom voltage amplifier and a custom high voltage source, respectively (more details were reported in \cite{shultz2018application,xu2019ultrashiver}).
 Since only one LDV was used in the experiment, it was repositioned in separate trials to measure the lateral displacement of each finger.
 All signals were recorded using a NI USB-6361 Multifunctional I/O Device with a 1 MHz sampling frequency.